ajtulloch/tullo-ch/contents/about/index.md

 template: article.jade
 ---

+You can get in touch with me at <mailto:andrew@tullo.ch>.

 My academic interests are mostly machine learning, especially 'big learning' - distributed and parallel methods applied to large-scale problems.
 I've had experience implementing large-scale machine